drpetersonfernandes/SimpleLauncher/docs/09-retroachievements.md

 `RetroAchievementsFileHasher` (sequential on purpose: the RVZ filereader is process-wide global state), and persists one result file per system.

+**Zips are handled by the library itself** — mirroring the RetroAchievementsSharp CLI's zip pre-load (`RetroAchievementsSharp.FileUtil.LoadZippedFile` + `RcHash.GenerateFromBuffer`): single-entry `.zip` files are loaded into memory and hashed through the buffer API (no disk extraction); multi-entry zips hash the whole archive; entries too large for a `byte[]` fall back to a temporary file that is deleted afterwards.
+Only `.7z`/`.rar` archives are extracted to a temporary folder before hashing (unless the system is arcade, which hashes by file name).
+The hash is always persisted under the **original archive path** so the game list can match it.
+`RaSystemHashes.HashVersion` records the hash-logic version: when it changes (e.g. extraction rules), previously scanned systems are re-hashed automatically even if the game count is unchanged.

 ### Menu command

 **Options → RetroAchievements → Calculate hash for all Game Paths** runs the same background